This site has moved…

 A Yellow Fever vaccination certificate is required for travellers coming from – or who are in airport transit for more than 12 hours within – a country with risk of Yellow Fever transmission.
 The certificate only becomes valid 10 days after vaccination, and stays valid for the duration of the life of the person vaccinated.
 If you’ve travelled in a yellow fever region, in the six days before you wish to visit South Africa, you’ll have to show your yellow fever certificate when you enter the country.

 Transport will be provided from and to the airport.

-The participants will be staying at the Green Elephant Backpackers Hostel and the accomodation is paid for by the ISYA.
-The backpackers hostel is located about 1.6 km from the SAAO but transport will be provided to and from the venue.
+The accomodation is paid for by the ISYA and will be located close to the SAAO but transport will be provided to and from the venue.
+The accomodation is still being arranged and will be announced soon.
 Rooms will be assigned randomly and some of the rooms will be shared.
 Accommodation and transport will also be provided for the Sutherland portion of the school.

 We will arrange rest and recreational activities in and aroud Cape Town to take place on the weekends.
 These activities will be weather depended.
 We will strive to make these activities as inclusive as possible.
 Potential places we aim to visit are listed below: